carj/pyPreservica/docs/index.rst

     .. py:attribute:: parent

-    The unique internal reference for parent object
+    The unique internal reference for this entity's parent object

     The parent of an Asset is always a Folder